CLARIAH/mediasuite-info/docs/tools/query-comparison.md

 Tool: Compare
 ---

 This tool facilitates comparative (re)search based on multiple queries on the same or different collections.
-The tool that inspired the creation of the "Comparative" functionality currently available in the Media Suite is [[AVResearcherXL]].
+The tool that inspired the creation of the "Comparative" functionality currently available in the Media Suite is [AVResearcherXL](http://mediasuite.clariah.nl/documentation/glossary/avresearcher).

 ### How to use